jwmiller5/Compliance/compliance/regulatory/gdpr-breach-azure-dynamics.md

 titleSuffix: Microsoft GDPR
 ---

-# Azure and Dynamics 365 breach notification under the GDPR
+# Azure, Dynamics 365 and Windows breach notification under the GDPR

+>[!NOTE]
+>This article also applies to Windows.

 Microsoft takes its obligations under the General Data Protection Regulation (GDPR) seriously.
 Microsoft takes extensive security measures within its online services to protect against data breaches.
 These measures include both physical and logical security controls, as well as automated security processes, comprehensive information security and privacy policies, and security and privacy training for all personnel.